Creative Retreat Armenia 2024

 * The film would successfully premiere at Visions du Reel two years later under the title Magilligan (2026).

-** The resulting tracks were edited and musicalised by Domingo and in a live event organized by Daphné Pascual at Het Boss Antwerp in and streamed online via the WAV (We Are Various) online Radio (Spring 2026).
+** The resulting tracks, edited and musicalized by Domingo, were played in a live event organized by Daphné Pascual at Het Boss Antwerp and streamed online by We Are Various Radio (Spring 2026).